zipivir/payment-gateway-simulation/Node.js/readme.md

 This will start the server on port **3000**.

-If everything works fine you should be able to access the `/healthcheck` enpoint and receive the following response:
+If everything works fine you should be able to access the `/healthcheck` endpoint and receive the following response:

 ![simulation preview](https://drive.google.com/uc?id=1BRA4_v_tHWgR1KR2-buYey_82g0KnZlZ)

 ### Mock server

 As part of the simulation there is a mock server that you will have to work against.
-In order to make sure things are as smooth as possible we've made sure that upon accessing the `/healtcheck` enpoint we're also checking whether the mock server is accssible.
+In order to make sure things are as smooth as possible we've made sure that upon accessing the `/healtcheck` endpoint we're also checking whether the mock server is accessible.
 If it fails please **contact your interviewer ASAP**.

-### Good luck!
+**Good luck!**